tramanh06/tramanh06.github.io/_posts/2019-05-26-fullstack-dl.md

 this course focuses more on the practical aspects of deep learning (DL), such as productionizing DL, collecting data, defining scopes for the project, etc.

-I took the course online from their website.
+I didn't get to attend the course, but took it online.
 Although I consider myself having a reasonable amount of experience in Machine Learning and DL, I have learnt many useful industrial tips and tricks on shipping DL products.